ssuryanarayanan/Qi-Docs/docs/Filter Expressions.md

-Filter expressions can be included in overloads for the GetRangeValues( ) or GetWindowValues() methods.
-The filter is applied to the events that are found by the call, such that the user can affect which events are returned (i.e. conditionally filter out certain events).
+Filter expressions can be included in overloads for *GetRangeValues( )* and *GetWindowValues( )*.
+The filter expression is applied to events returned such that the user can conditionally filter out certain events.

-## QiTypeCodes supported in filter expressions
+## QiTypeCodes supported

-Fields of the following types can be used within Filter Text.
+The following types are supported for use within a filter expression:

 - Enum
 - Boolean